nlenno1/find-my-meal-ms2/README.md

     - Add button to create item element with remove item button
     - Remove button on the item allows user to remove the item from the screen and the selected list
     - Item display to allow users to see items already added
+- User feedback is provided if the search button is clicked and both lists are empty
 - Results title to confirm that results have been found or if an error has occurred during the API call and display process
 - Results cards displayed after searching containing;
     - Recipe title